ajdillhoff/personal-site/content/notes/gpu_pattern_reduction.md

 Does this kernel take advantage of memory coalescing?
 Each thread reads and writes from and to its _assigned_ location.
 It also makes a read from a location that is a stride away.
 These locations are certainly not adjacent and will not be coalesced.

 Adjacent threads do not access adjacent locations.
 The warp itself is unable to coalesce the thread requests into a single global memory request.
 Each data element is 4 bytes.
-Since each of the 32 threads in a warp are accessing their assigned locations with a separate of `stride`, the `64 * 4` bytes will require two 128 byte memory requests to access the data.
+Since each of the 32 threads in a warp are accessing their assigned locations with a separation of `stride`, the `64 * 4` bytes will require two 128 byte memory requests to access the data.
 With each iteration, the assigned locations will always be separated such that two 128 byte memory requests will need to be made.
 Only on the last iteration, where only a single thread accesses a single assigned location, will a single memory request be made.

 The convergent kernel from the last section takes advantage of memory coalescing, leading to fewer memory requests.